beeva-marianmoldovan/node-stream-player/README.md

 ## Methods
 ### `add(url, metadata)`
 Adds the mp3 stream located at `url` to the queue.
 The optional metadata parameter can be any JS object that holds information about the song.
 If no metadata is given then it will be `undefined` when referenced.
 Don't forget to add id key on metadata if you want to remove it later
 ### `remove(id)`
 Remove a song from the queue with this id (passed in the metadata)
 ### `play()`
 Starts playing the next song in the queue out of the speakers.
-`throws new Error('A song is already playing.')` `throws new Error('The queue is empty.')` and event 'error'.
 ### `pause(callback)`
 Pause the current playing sound.
 Call `play()` or `resume()` to resume.
 The callback is fired when the song is realy paused.
 Speaker can take 500-1000ms to realy stop.
 Or wait for event 'paused'.
 ### `resume()`
 Resume the current sound.